Sue Thomas: F.B.Eye: Broadcast history

 The television series premiered in the United States in 2002 on PAX TV and Canada in 2003 on CTV.
 The show ended in May 2005 due to PAX's decision to no longer produce original programming.
-It was one of the two highest rated shows on PAX.
+It was one of the two highest rated shows on PAX, along with Doc.

 In September 2009, Gospel Music Channel began running the show, airing Monday through Thursday at 8 p.m.
 EST. In October 2009, American Life Network began running the show, airing it Monday through Friday at 7 p.m.
 EST. But due to ALN's rebranding to Youtoo TV, the show was dropped.
 In 2010, it began airing on Alibi in the United Kingdom.
 In September 2020, Sony Channel began airing the series.
 Reruns also air regularly on CTV and VisionTV in Canada.

 On September 9, 2012, INSP began airing the series.
 On October 1, 2012, BYUtv added the series to their broadcast schedule and aired it through May 1, 2015.

-October 15, 2019 Start TV began airing the series.
+On October 15, 2019, Start TV began airing the series.

+As of 2023, Sue Thomas: F.B.Eye is available for streaming on The Roku Channel.

+TeleXitos started airing the show for the first time ever in Spanish on December 28, 2023.

+As of 2024, it was airing on Prime Video and IonPlus (via Xumo Play and streaming).

 DVD releases

-Integrity Direct has begun releasing Sue Thomas: F.B.
+Integrity Direct, a religious video/music company, has begun releasing Sue Thomas: F.B.
 Eye on DVD in Region 1 for the very first time.
 Volume 1, featuring the first 11 episode from season one was released on November 10, 2009.
 Volumes 2–5, which feature the remaining season one episodes as well as all episodes from seasons two and three were released on May 18, 2010.
 In addition, a complete series box set featuring all 56 episodes of the series was also released on May 18, 2010.